Toyota Kijang: First generation (F10; 1976)

 The Kijang prototype was first displayed at the 1975 Jakarta Fair and then entered production in 1977.
+The name Kijang means muntjac or deer in Indonesian, and is also an acronym for "Kerjasama Indonesia-Jepang" (Indonesia-Japan Cooperation).
 Its development was led by Osamu Ohta with Ohyama as the chief engineer in 1972.
 The first-generation Kijang is a compact, light pickup truck powered by a carburetted 1.2-litre 3K four-cylinder OHV petrol engine matched to a 4-speed manual transmission.
 A pickup variant with rear body and roof was also produced.
-The Kijang Minibus (van/wagon version) was built by a local company.
+The Kijang Minibus (van/wagon version) was built by local companies.

 The Kijang first entered the Indonesian market on 9 June 1977, although it had been on sale in the Philippines since 2 December 1976.
 It has a boxy design with externally hinged half doors and plastic/canvas windows.
 Designated KF10, it shared the 3K engine with the 1972 Corolla, coupled to a 4-speed manual transmission.
 It was colloquially nicknamed 'Kijang Buaya' (meaning "Crocodile Kijang") as the engine bonnet resembled a crocodile's mouth once opened.
 The KF10 Kijang sold 26,806 units in its 4 years of production when it would be replaced by the second-generation model.